Architecture

 Clients that produce provenance may be applications or users.
 For example, a user may want to prove that they were the first to create a piece of digital content, or an application may want to record an interaction at a point in time.
 In either case, the client will need to produce a hash of the data they want to prove provenance for.

-With this hash, they can initiate the following steps which end with them receieving a proof of its provenance:
+With this hash, they can initiate the following steps which end with them receiving a proof of its provenance:

 1. Client submits hash to Witness's server